thiagodp/concordialang/plugins/README.md

 A plug-in can generate code for any programming language and testing framework.

+See [examples of actions](../docs/actions.md) in Concordia Language. 👀

 ## CodeceptJS

 *Plugin for [CodeceptJS](https://codecept.io) has two versions:*